 knowledge and abilities would be:

-• Two (2) years of experience or the equivalent preferably with
+• At least three (3) years of experience or the equivalent working

 • Methods to successfully support individuals with varying